metio/terraform-provider-k8s/docs/data-sources/postgresql_cnpg_io_cluster_v1_manifest.md

 Optional:

-- `enabled` (Boolean) If replica mode is enabled, this cluster will be a replica of anexisting cluster.
-Replica cluster can be created from a recoveryobject store or via streaming through pg_basebackup.Refer to the Replica clusters page of the documentation for more information.
+- `enabled` (Boolean) If replica mode is enabled, this cluster will be a replica of an existing cluster.
+Replica cluster can be created from a recovery object store or via streaming through pg_basebackup.
+Refer to the Replica clusters page of the documentation for more information.
-- `min_apply_delay` (String) When replica mode is enabled, this parameter allows you to replaytransactions only when the system time is at least the configuredtime past the commit time.
-This provides an opportunity to correctdata loss errors.
-Note that when this parameter is set, a promotiontoken cannot be used.
+- `min_apply_delay` (String) When replica mode is enabled, this parameter allows you to replay transactions only when the system time is at least the configured time past the commit time.
+This provides an opportunity to correct data loss errors.
+Note that when this parameter is set, a promotion token cannot be used.
-- `primary` (String) Primary defines which Cluster is defined to be the primary in the distributed PostgreSQL cluster, based on thetopology specified in externalClusters
+- `primary` (String) Primary defines which Cluster is defined to be the primary in the distributed PostgreSQL cluster, based on the topology specified in externalClusters
-- `promotion_token` (String) A demotion token generated by an external cluster used tocheck if the promotion requirements are met.
+- `promotion_token` (String) A demotion token generated by an external cluster used to check if the promotion requirements are met.
 - `self` (String) Self defines the name of this cluster.
-It is used to determine if this is a primaryor a replica cluster, comparing it with 'primary'
+It is used to determine if this is a primary or a replica cluster, comparing it with 'primary'

 <a id="nestedatt--spec--replication_slots"></a>